- Safety and Health Topics

 - Mercury - What are the potential health effect of mercury?.
 Canadian Centre for Occupational Health and Safety (CCOHS).
 Discusses the main health effects of mercury as well as local and systematic effects.

 - Mercury, elemental (CASRN 7439-97-6).
 Environmental Protection Agency (EPA), Integrated Risk Information System (IRIS).
 Discusses oral RfD assessment, inhalation RfC assessment and carcinogenity assessment, and evaluates evidence and documentation review.

 - Dimethylmercury.
 OSHA Hazard Information Bulletin (HIB), (March 9, 1998).
 Provides information about a death of a chemistry professor in June 1997 was apparently due to a single exposure to dimethylmercury.

 - Occupational Health Guidelines for Chemical Hazards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (1981, January).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (January 1981).
 Provides a table of contents of guidelines for many hazardous chemicals.
 The files provide technical chemical information, including chemical and physical properties, health effects, exposure limits, and recommendations for medical monitoring, personal protective equipment (PPE), and control procedures.

 - Jones, L., J. Bunnell, and J. Stillman.
 "A 30-year follow-up of residual effects on New Zealand School Dental Nurses, from occupational mercury exposure."
 Human & Experimental Toxicology 26.4(2007): 367-375.